himham-jak/OpenMaya/README.md

   - Model your level's geometry with Blender.
   - Use the `n` toolbar tabs associated with OpenMaya to customize your level.
     - For now, enter your level's information.
 All fields validate data, so they'll let you know if you made a mistake.
-  - Use the `Shift+A` menu to add actors to your scene.
+  - Use the `Shift + A` menu to add actors to your scene.
     - Return to the toolbar to edit the data of the currently selected actor as needed.
   - When you'd like to test your level, hit export on the toolbar.
 - Loading your custom level